code-boxx/Core-Boxx-PHP-Framework/reactions/README.md

 ## INSTALL
 * Copy/unzip this module into your existing Core Boxx project folder.
-* Run `install-lidi.php`, this will automatically:
+* Run `install-reactions.php`, this will automatically:
-  - Import `lib/SQL-Reacts.sql` into your database.
+  - Import `lib/SQL-Reactions.sql` into your database.
-* After installation, access `http://your-site.com/reacts` for the demo page.
+* After installation, access `http://your-site.com/reactions` for the demo page.

 ## LICENSE
 Copyright by Code Boxx